jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary/Tarrasque.md

 RacialMods: +8 Perception
 Languages: Aklo (cannot speak)
 SQ: carapace, powerful leaper
+SpecialAbilities:
+  Carapace (Su): >
-SpecialAbilities: Carapace (Su) The tarrasque's scales deflect cones, lines, rays, and magic missile spells, rendering the tarrasque immune to such effects.
+    The tarrasque's scales deflect cones, lines, rays, and magic missile spells, rendering the tarrasque immune to such effects.
 There is a 30% chance a deflected effect reflects back in full force at the caster; otherwise it is simply negated.
+  Powerful Leaper (Ex): >
-Powerful Leaper (Ex) The tarrasque uses its Strength to modify Acrobatics checks made to jump, and has a +24 racial bonus on Acrobatics checks made to jump.
-Regeneration (Ex) No form of attack can suppress the tarrasque's regeneration-it regenerates even if disintegrated or slain by a death effect.
+    The tarrasque uses its Strength to modify Acrobatics checks made to jump, and has a +24 racial bonus on Acrobatics checks made to jump.
+  Regeneration (Ex): >
+    No form of attack can suppress the tarrasque's regeneration-it regenerates even if disintegrated or slain by a death effect.
 If the tarrasque fails a save against an effect that would kill it instantly, it rises from death 3 rounds later with 1 hit point if no further damage is inflicted upon its remains.
 It can be banished or otherwise transported as a means to save a region, but the method to truly kill it has yet to be discovered.
+  Rush (Ex): >
-Rush (Ex) Once per minute for 1 round, the tarrasque can move at a speed of 150 feet.
+    Once per minute for 1 round, the tarrasque can move at a speed of 150 feet.
 This increases its Acrobatics bonus on checks made to jump to +87.
+  Spines (Ex): >
-Spines (Ex) The tarrasque can loose a volley of six spear-like spines from its body as a standard action with a toss of its head or a lash of its tail.
+    The tarrasque can loose a volley of six spear-like spines from its body as a standard action with a toss of its head or a lash of its tail.
 Make an attack roll for each spine-all targets must be within 30 feet of each other.
 The spines have a range increment of 120 ft.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: